 "Stop her before she kills again!"

-Not every site vets their advice as carefully as (ahem) others.
+Not every site vets its advice as carefully as (ahem) others.
 Just say no to these popular internet ideas to water your plants:

 - A damp sponge in the bottom of the pot.